samtools/www.htslib.org/workflow/filter.md

 ---
+permalink: /workflow/filter.html
 layout: default
-title: Samtools - Workflows: Filtering of VCF Files
 ---

+# Filtering of VCF Files

 It is important to note this guide is covering filtering a single WGS sample with an expectation of broadly even allele frequencies and